Trump lashes out a federal judge over ruling on travel ban

 "The opinion of this so-called judge, which essentially takes law-enforcement away from our country, is ridiculous and will be overturned!"
 Trump said.

+The government moved quickly to comply with the judge's order.
+The State Department reversed visa cancellations for foreigners, and the Homeland Security Department said it's no longer directing airlines to prevent affected visa-holders from boarding U.S.-bound flights.

-Trump has said the travel ban, which he enacted by executive order on Jan.
-27, will keep Americans safe by keeping potential terrorists from entering the country.
+Up to 60,000 foreigners had their visas "provisionally revoked" to comply with Trump's order, which the president has said will keep Americans safe at home by keeping potential terrorists from entering the country.

 U.S. District Judge James Robart in Seattle ruled late Friday against government lawyers' claims that Washington state and Minnesota, which sued over the ban, lacked the legal grounds to challenge Trump's order.
 Robart said the states showed that their case was likely to succeed.